tariq7299/CatFactTask/to-do.md

 - Add alert using bootstarp that will show a greeting message
 - Add a bootstarap alert that will show a wrong credentials
 - CHange all fetch() to axios()
+- Try to find a better way to store username

 ## logout